vividus-framework/vividus-build-system/README.md

 ## Migrating from `2.0` to `3.0`

+Build System 2.0 is not maintained anymore and is going to be retired.
+All users are recommended to migrate to Build System 3.0.

 ### How to switch to Build System 3.0
 1. Sync Build System:
     - [Internal](#option-1-internal-recommened): follow the [guide above](#update-from-the-vividus-build-system-remote).